PhilipCoder/WillCore.UI/README.md

 HTML events are all handled via the event assignable.
 The events have the same name than in vanilla JavaScript.
 For example, onclick.

-_An even binding needs the following assignments to complete assignment:_
+_An event binding needs the following assignments to complete assignment:_

 Type | Description
 ------------ | -------------